roshanr1986/BeamTest/README.md

 =======================
 1. Set up Java
 --------------
-If you do not have java installed in your client machine, Please make sure you install java (version above 1.6) first
+If you do not have java installed in your client machine, Please make sure you install java (version 1.8 or above) first

 2. Set up Maven
 ---------------